1023LLC/accordion-react/README.md

 2. Navigate to the project directory.
 3. Install dependencies by running `npm install`.
 4. Start the development server by running `npm start`.
-5. Open your browser and navigate to `http://localhost:3000`.
+5. Open your browser and navigate to `http://localhost:5173`.

-## Folder Structure

-The project structure is organized as follows:

-g